Examples of Planning drawings in Design & Technology

 Production Process Diagram Examples for Design & Technology

 Cambridge Design & Technology students often have to produce diagrams illustrating a particular production process.
-This typically involves sketches and diagrams organised in sequence.
-Here we offer key guidelines for answering these questions and provide several examples, illustrating possible ways of formatting answers.
-Production processes used in lightweight graphic products
+This typically involves sketches and diagrams organised in sequence, showing step involved: gathering materials, marking out, cutting, shaping/forming, joining, fitting, assembling and finishing.
+Here we offer key guidelines for answering these questions and provide several examples, illustrating possible ways of … Read more

 It can be helpful for Design & Technology students to have an understanding of how to cut, drill, and shape metal.
 This article summarises basic metalworking methods and practical techniques.
-Casting – Molten metal is poured into a mold and allowed to solidify into the desired shape, such as sand casting (bit primitive, not high quality finish), Plaster of … Read more
+Metal can be marked out with a scriber, which scratches the surface (shown left) and a steel ruler or try square.
+A center punch can be used to make … Read more

 Finishing Methods for Metal

-High school Design & Technology students often have to be familiar with a range of metal finishes and surface treatments.
+High school Design & Technology students often have to be familiar with a range of metal finishes and surface treatments as well as how to prepare a metal surface for finishing.
 This article summarises this topic and concludes with sample examination questions.
-Paint – applied by brush, spray, or dipping to provide color and protect against corrosion.
-Sealants – protective coatings that fill tiny bumps in surface and … Read more
+Preparing a metal surface for finishing Before anything is painted or another finish applied, the … Read more